 The Detroit Lions and BetMGM partner up

-BetMGM already operates retail sports betting inside MGM Grand Detroit which is a short walk from Ford Field.
+BetMGM in Michigan already operates retail sports betting inside MGM Grand Detroit, which is a short walk from Ford Field.

-While specifics are still unknown, there are a few key details worth pointing out.
+While many specifics are still unknown, there are a few key details worth pointing out.
+The deal will bring:

 - In-stadium and broadcast ads